Llanishen Reservoir: History

 The reservoir was built on flat land, surrounded on all sides by an earth-filled embankment with a clay core.
 There is no connection to local streams, such as the Nant Fawr, which runs around the edge of the reservoir, so it was initially filled by rainwater.
 However, 32 mi of pipework, some 24 in and some 29 in in diameter, was installed to connect it to the reservoirs being built on the upper Taff Fawr, and once they were operational, Llanishen was fed with water from that source.
 It could then supply Cardiff with up to 12 e6impgal of potable water per day.
 The embankment is some 10 m high and about 1173 m long.
 The external embankment face is grassed whilst the internal face has stone pitching over the upper part and concrete over the lower part.
 It has a maximum surface area of water of 23.8 ha and a capacity of 1440909 m3.

 The reservoir is underlain by the St Maughan's Formation of the Lower Devonian age.
 Glacial till deposits of the Devonian age form part of the northern shore of the reservoir.
 The reservoir may be on the northern limb of the Cowbridge anticline.

 In common with all the assets of Cardiff Corporation Waterworks, the reservoir was transferred to Welsh Water in 1973 when the Welsh Water Authority was formed, and it supplied water until the mid-1970s.
 In 1996 Welsh Water's holding company was renamed as Hyder plc and the group acquired South Wales Electricity plc.
 After Hyder's share price collapsed in 1999 and 2000, the Hyder Group was sold to WPD on terms recommended by the Hyder Board after a competitive and hostile takeover battle.
-WPD is the American-owned electricity distribution network operator for South West England and South and West Wales.
+WPD was an American-owned electricity distribution network operator for South West England, the Midlands and South and West Wales.
+In 2022 WPD was absorbed into its new parent company, National Grid.

 Welsh Assembly members were concerned that the takeover would mean jobs being transferred to Bristol and Cheshire, and at its effect "on consumers' interests, on the environment, and on the wider economy".